Paying off your credit card

 - your financial institution cancelling your credit card

-Federally regulated financial institutions are required to have a process in place to help resolve disputes between consumers and their financial institutions.
+Federally regulated financial institutions must have a process to resolve disputes between consumers and their financial institutions.

 Find the complaint-handling process for your financial institution.